cdev-framework/cdev-website/content/docs/firstprinciples/coldstarts.md

 The first instinct might be to move the **boto3.client** calls into the functions themselves, but this would actually make the issue worse because then the connection would be initialized on every function invocation instead of just when the code is first loaded.
 This inability of the fat lambda to handle adding different initialization steps is the driving force for using the single purpose function model.

 The problem with using the single purpose function model is the additional manual and cognitive work it adds to the developer experience, so Cdev has created a solution that automatically creates and deploys single purpose functions from fat lambda files.
 By analyzing the syntax tree representation of the code, Cdev is able to understand what parts of the file are needed for each individual function.
-This means that developers get the benefits of being able to group their functions however makes sense for their project while also removing any unnecessary time from the Cold Starts.
+Using this new parsing technology, Cdev deploys intermediate files for each function that contains only the code needed for that function.
+When using Cdev, developers are able to structure and grow their project however makes sense for them, and Cdev handles optimizing each function.

 ### Extra Notes
 Using the syntax tree to understand a function's dependencies covers a large majority of situations, but it is technically not able to handle all possible situations.
-To understand how Cdev provides tools to fill these gaps check out the **[tutorials for using the Cdev parser]()**
+To understand how Cdev provides tools to fill these gaps check out the **[API documentation for Lambda function annotations]()**